MustafaAbbasi98/Mistral_RAG_Agent_Langchain/README.md

 - I also had to use prompt engineering to develop a custom prompt that would allow Mistral to perform RAG well.

 ### Limitations
 - The app does not include memory for a full chat experience.
-I tried to integrate memory into the agent bu the LLM always tries to a use a tool even if it does not need to do so.
+I tried to integrate memory into the agent but the LLM always tries to a use a tool even if it does not need to do so.
 It basically ignores it's chat history.
 - The agent struggles with multi-step and multi-tool tasks.
-This is likely due to weakness of the Mistral model's functional calling capabilities compared to OpenAI models.
+This is likely due to the weakness of the Mistral model's functional calling capabilities compared to OpenAI models.
 - The agent is sensitive to prompts.
 In my experiments, I have found that minor changes in the prompt can make Mistral succeeed or fail to reason properly and reach the correct answer.

 ## Helpful References